 Curators (or artists within art communities) organize a free, video conference call with Dr. Rich Blundell.
-Curators are paid for calls of 10 or more artists that they enlist.

-The initial call is a conversation about ecological intelligence for artists.
+This initial call is a conversation about ecological intelligence for artists.
 We’ll explore what ecological intelligence is, how artists can experience, access and manifest it in their work.
 We’ll also consider the relationships between art, science, and nature in new economic paradigms.
 Artists will discover a larger ecological role for art in contemporary culture and learn about the many ways creative people can further participate in Oika.

 Conversations are in English and participation is a prerequisite to take further steps with Oika (see below).
 Check our Events Page for upcoming Info-Calls